Why Is Heroin So Deadly Today?

 A particularly deadly combination of opioids has been seen in certain states such as Georgia and Ohio.
 This drug, called "gray death," looks like concrete and combines powerful opioids to create a frighteningly potent mix.

 The exact mixture varies with batches but it commonly includes heroin, fentanyl, carfentanil, and "pink".
 It is inexpensive ($10-$20) and can cause a deadly overdose within seconds.

 “Pink” is the name used to refer to the substance U-47700 9.
 The nickname for the substance comes from its slight pinkish color.

 This product is illegal in the U.S., as it currently has no approved medical use 9.
-Though not intended for human consumption, the drug is purchased over the internet as a “research chemical” and is abused for its opioid effects.
+Though not intended for human consumption, the drug is purchased over the internet as a “research chemical” and is abused for its desirable opioid-like effects.

 The substance is encountered on the streets as a powder in envelopes or plastic bags.
 It may be found alone or in combination with other drugs like heroin and fentanyl 9.
 In some cases, it is sold in bags with logos that make it look like heroin.

 To date, a limited number of studies have revealed little about U-47700’s potency or toxic impact, apart from its powerful potential to produce overdose 9.
 Pink is associated with at least 15 overdose deaths across 5 states in 2015 and 2016 9.
 North Carolina felt the biggest impact, with 10 of the 15 deaths occurring in that state alone 9.